The role of the qualified technical person (QTP)

 Safe systems of work

-- Develop and implement risk management systems, policies, procedures and job safety assessments.
+- Develop and implement risk management systems, policies, procedures, safe work method statements (SWMS) and risk assessments (job safety assessments).

-- Develop safe work procedures for the way electrical work is carried out (e.g. energised electrical work otherwise known as ‘live work’, installation testing procedures, emergency rescue).
+- Develop safe work procedures for the way electrical work is carried out (e.g. working on or near energised electrical equipment, energised electrical work, installation inspection and testing procedures, emergency rescue).

-- Ensure that electrical work complies with the Wiring Rules and other standards
+- Ensure that electrical work complies with the Wiring Rules and other relevant standards

 - Ensure that electrical workers are trained and know how to implement the business's installation inspection and testing procedures.